US to face Vietnam, Netherlands at women’s soccer World Cup

 The U.S. was placed in Pot 1 among the top-six ranked teams – Sweden, Germany, England, France and Spain – along with hosts Australia and New Zealand who qualified automatically and already had been placed into groups.
 New Zealand took slot 1 in Group A and Australia slot 1 in Group B.

-Canada, the reigning Olympic gold medalist, was also in Group B with Ireland and Nigeria.

-“Bring it on,” Australia coach Tony Gustavsson told reporters after the draw.
-“Rankings wise it’s a very, very tough draw.
-And then if you look at the bracket as well and who we’re facing, just based on ranking, obviously Canada is the favourite in our group and we should end up second.”

-New Zealand will play 1995 champions Norway in the opening match of the tournament at Auckland on July 20 and Australia opens later that day against first-time qualifier Ireland.
+New Zealand will play 1995 champions Norway in the opening match of the tournament at Auckland on July 20 and Australia opens later that day against first-time qualifiers Ireland.

 The U.S. will play Vietnam at Auckland on July 22, then the Netherlands on July 27 and finally the playoff winner also at Auckland on Aug.
 1.